-After inserting the install disk, the VM will boot to the installation screen.
+Start your VM by clicking Start.
+The VM will boot to the installation screen.
 Make sure you follow the instructions to install Ubuntu.

-Note: When prompted you can select Erase disk and install Ubuntu without affecting your windows install since you are working on a virtual disk
+When prompted you can select Erase disk and install Ubuntu without affecting your windows install since you are working on a virtual disk.